 You should start to get the feel of what a relative path is.
 Let’s further clarify this through some examples, in which pwd is the our present location (present working directory) and target is the directory of which we need to know the relative path, with respect to our present location in the filesystem.

-We encourage you to carefully understand each one of these examples, by also referring to figure 2-2-7 for a getting a “visual” scheme of what is going on.
+We encourage you to carefully understand each one of these examples, also by referring to figure 2-2-7 to get a “visual” scheme of what is going on.

 The answer is that this is extremely useful when you want to make things “portable” for example from one computer to another, from a user account to another, or simply to change the location of a folder within your own account.